frgorczyca/wordle_solver/README.md

 # Implementations
 Current implementations:
 - Taboo Search - simple taboo search with basic taboo list
-- Humanlike search - algorithm imitating human approach that takes all words with already guessed letters along with disqualifying banned letters and randomly pickes a word out of that set.
+- Humanlike Search - algorithm imitating human approach that takes all words with already guessed letters along with disqualifying banned letters and randomly pickes a word out of that set.
+- Statistical Search - improved Humanlike Search that also takes into consideration frequency of letters avaiable in the set and tries to pick a word that will include most popular letters

 # Wordbanks
 This repo includes a couple of word lists: